nxfs/SchedulerUtils/README.md

 Single threaded tool to stress cpu using a task rate arrival model.
 Units of work are created at periodic wall clock time intervals.

+## qemu

+### perf-schtest-qemu.sh

+Equivalent functionality than perf-schtest.sh but runs in QEMU.

+Example:
+`./bin/perf-schtest-qemu.sh /home/ubuntu/linux-stable "perf-schtest.sh -t 'stress -d 10' -n 8 -c 4 -s '0-4' -d 4"`

+1st argument: local kernel path, must contain a bzImage and a perf executable; these will be executed in the VM 2nd argument: command line to run the test, see 'perf-schtest' doc above.
+3rd argument (optional): behavior after test.
+Supported:
+* shell (default): will drop into the VM shell
+* exit: will poweroff the VM and return into userspace

+While the tests are ran in QEMU, the post analysis via perf script is ran in our userspace (because otherwise we'd need to ship a python runtime); this introduces some compatibility constraints between the VM and the current OS.

+## Kernel config requirements

+In QEMU to share guest/host folder via 9p virtio: https://wiki.qemu.org/Documentation/9psetup Perf eBPF: CONFIG_BPF_SYSCALL=y
+Core scheduler: CONFIG_SCHED_CORE=y
+Remove verbose debug messages: CONFIG_DEBUG_STACK_USAGE=n /proc/pid/sched: CONFIG_SCHED_DEBUG=y